raineedust/The-Odin-Marina/README.md

 ## Inspiration

-The layout design is heavily inspired by the following image, with the author's own code implementation:
+The design is heavily inspired by the following specs, with some minor additions:

 ![The Odin Project layout](./images/inspo.jpg "The Odin Project layout")